parksilk/silkoramalympics/README.md

 # Silkoramalympics

-### This project is to build a website for my family members to use for our annual Silkoramalympics competition.
+### This webapp is for my family members to use for our semi-annual Silkoramalympics reunion/camping trip/athletic competition.
+It's built using Rails and the Pure CSS library from Yahoo.